 Which is Best For Me?

-So now that the 3 best options have been explained, (sole proprietor, LLC, S Corp), you ask which is best for me?
+Now that the options have been explained, you ask which is best for me?
 This is where I strongly recommend talking to your tax or accounting professional.
 This is a personal decision that varies and is best discussed with someone you trust.

 If you don’t have a trusted professional, be in touch.
 I’m happy to help.
-However, these simple suggestions might also give you a hint of which is best for you.
+However, these simple suggestions might also give you a hint when choosing a business entity.

 If your business is making only a small income a year and you have no concern for legal protection, you are good to go operating as a sole proprietor.
 Keep in mind when I say income, I’m talking profits after expenses.
 Save yourself the time and money involved in paperwork and keep things simple.
 All you’ll need to file for income tax purposes is a Schedule C with your personal income tax return.
 You may still want to file a local DBA (doing business as) to use a name other than your own.